JesseRMeyer/Norns/README.md

 Inheritance modeling.

 Implementing a simpler alternative to STL.

-(Currently supports Linux but Win32 compiles)
+Cross Platform - Tests pass for both Linux and Win32.

 Concepts, used with HashTable for sensible hashing defaults for common types.